 Faculty have an obligation to practice high copyright standards.
 Refer to the Faculty Handbook to see the University's policy on adhering to copyright legislation.
 In addition to the guidelines in the Reproduction of Copyrighted Works by Educators and Librarians (PDF) referenced in the handbook, there are many resources available on the internet to help you understand copyright law.

 The information provided by the library should not be taken as legal advice, but we can provide some best practices for incorporating materials into your Canvas course sites.

-Where possible, link to a legitimate online copy of the work instead of posting a copy of the work on your course website.
-US copyright law always permits you to link to a legitimate copy of the work hosted elsewhere, even when the work is protected by copyright.
-For instance, it is permissible to link to many of the electronic resources purchased by the library, including journal articles, eBooks, or streaming video.
+It is always best practice to link to a legitimate online copy of the work instead of posting a copy of the work in Canvas.
+For instance, it is permissible to link to many of the electronic resources licensed though the library, including journal articles, eBooks, or streaming video.
 See "Finding Permalinks" under the Off-Campus Access section of this guide.

 If you have specific questions about providing certain types of content, or would like help finding resources in the library, contact firstname.lastname@example.org.

 If linking is not possible, instructional materials may be posted to Canvas under any of the following circumstances: